Rose Scholars

 2. Rose Service Scholars

-Now in its fourth year, Rose Service Scholars advance the active citizenship mission of the House by conducting bi-weekly service at Beverly J Martin Elementary School.
+Now in its fifth year, Rose Service Scholars advance the active citizenship mission of the House by conducting bi-weekly service at Beverly J Martin Elementary School.
 Students serve as tutors for their after school program or mentors in their A+ MakerPlace STEM enrichment program.
 Previous students that participated in Rose Service Scholars shared that they had a great experience that allowed them to interact more deeply with Ithaca community members including students at BJM, teachers at Ithaca City School District, and parents and families of students.
 10 spots are reserved for Rose Service Scholars.

 • Attendance Requirement.
 Service Scholars are required to attend 1.5-2hrs hours of service every two weeks as their Rose Scholars requirement for a total of 6-7 visits each semester.